 - Cars and drivers can be identified.
 All our taxis have numbers, which they have to display as part of NZTA rules.
 Our vehicles all have signage that includes our company logo and name, so passengers can recognise that they are getting into an approved taxi.
 Your taxi driver must display an ID card with their photo clearly visible to you.
 If the photo doesn’t match the driver or cannot be easily seen, you can choose to ride in another vehicle.

 - Insurance to protect you and your property.
 Our drivers must have valid insurance policies.
 These are maintained and checked regularly.

 We always want to help our customers get to where they need to be, but keeping our drivers safe is also extremely important to us.
 On rare occasions, a taxi or shuttle driver can refuse to take passengers if, on reasonable grounds, they consider:

 • Their personal safety would be threatened or endangered.

 • The intending passenger is under the influence of drink or drugs.

 • The intending passenger is in a filthy condition.

-All Auckland Co-op taxi drivers strive to give you the best possible experience while in one of their vehicles.
-But, if you do need to make a complaint please contact us in the first instance.
+All Blue Bubble taxi drivers strive to give you the best possible experience while in one of their vehicles.
+But, if you do need to make a complaint please contact the taxi company you used in the first instance.

-Complaints made to Auckland Co-op Taxis will be acknowledged within 24 hours of receipt and will go through a process of investigation.
+Complaints made to Auckland Co-op Taxis will be acknowledged within 24 hours of receipt.
 Passengers are also able to complain to the NZTA.
 If the matter is serious, or concerns criminal activity, you should contact the New Zealand Police immediately.